solita/solita.github.com/_posts/2020-07-31-inverse-kinematics-with-python.md

 pre-drawn set of animations.
 This enabled creating features like ragdolls, which have since then become a staple in 3D games.
-Further development into procedural animation has enabled making even more immersive games, with characters placing their hands onto nearby walls when walking.
+Further development into procedural animation has enabled making even more immersive games, with features like characters placing their hands onto nearby walls when walking.

 In an unrelated industry, many similar topics have been already been researched.
 How a hand should be positioned in order to touch the wall is